Hit the Trail at Indian Valley Open Space Preserve

 Other trails that branch off from the fire road include Pacheco Pond Trail, the wonderfully named Buzzard Burn Trail (named after what happens to unfortunate birds that land on the nearby power lines), and the Waterfall Trail.
 Some of these involve pretty easy elevation changes.

 One of our favorite outings here is to walk or bike on the Indian Valley Fired Road from the trailhead on Indian Valley Road to the Indian Valley Organic Farm and Garden, where we pick up some fresh organic produce for dinner.
-The garden is open to the public for produce shopping every Wednesday from 10 am to 3 pm.
+The garden is open to the public for produce shopping every Wednesday and Saturday from 10 am to 2 pm.
 Follow the fire road until you get to the Open Space District Gate near the IVC sports fields, then turn left and follow the path around the soccer field to the farm.

 The whole trip is a little over 2 miles round trip, and makes for an easy family hike or bike ride.
 Make sure you bring cash and pack a shopping bag or two in your backpack to carry back your veggies.
-The farm stand is open Saturdays from 10 am to 3 pm.

 Indian Valley Open Space Preserve is well worth an outing, and with the landscape changing in response to the seasons, is enjoyable at any time of year.
 You can access the preserve from the Indian Valley Campus parking lot at the end of Ignacio Boulevard.
 There's a fee for parking there during the week, and the preserve can be found a short distance from the parking lots past the college's baseball fields.